 A calling is a march forward, no slowing, sidestepping, or deadliest of all, explaining.

-The status quo worshipping naysayers still taunted, “hey snowflake, can’t you find a halo that fits?”
+However, the status quo worshipping naysayers still taunted, “hey snowflake, can’t you find a halo that fits?”

-However, fans and a few groupies mostly stayed loyal especially when he produced wine and fish before the concerts.
+But fans and a few groupies mostly stayed loyal especially when he produced wine and fish before the concerts.

-“Selling what people can’t buy is the worst of all business plan” snorted Jose.
+“Selling what people can’t buy is the worst of all business plan” snorted José.
 “Hire a consultant.”

 “I’m a prophet, and not for profit,” answered Jesús.